epixa/the-worst-game-in-the-world/README.md

 tolerated.
 14. Files should `'use strict';`, which does not count as a turn.
 15. Player order is alphabetical by last name.
+16. So players can forever reference them by number, game rules should always be added as new numbers.
+If any game rule is removed, it should be crossed out to preserve both subsequent rule numbers and the shame of the person that wrote the original, now-rejected rule.

 ## Examples of legal turns